The IA conference (IAC) is committed to providing a welcoming and harassment-free experience for all participants.

 - Avoid offensive imagery, and explicit content.
 Sexualized or vulgar imagery is not appropriate for any conference venue, be it virtual or in-person.
 Participants should not participate in sharing sexual language or imagery on any conference communication channel.
 Please be very careful of any memes you might want to share due to some usually depicting stereotypes and/or sexist/racist content.
 Or some content of memes may not be understood by everyone and seen as offensive without context.
 It might be best to refrain from sharing memes; even in a private Slack channel.
-Speakers’ talks should contain warnings, which the conference staff will post, if there is potentially traumatic content (regarding abuse, assault, death, war, mental health crises, etc.), that is pertinent to illustrating a key point of the talk.
+Speakers’ talks should contain warnings, which the Conference staff will post, if there is potentially traumatic content (regarding abuse, assault, death, war, mental health crises, etc.) that is pertinent to illustrating a key point of the talk.
 The definition of “offensive” will be determined by the leadership, and will apply to what any reasonable person would consider to be offensive.

-If you feel that someone has harassed you or otherwise treated you inappropriately, or if you witnessed someone being harassed or treated inappropriately, please alert any member of the conference team.
-You can alert team members (identified with the word “Staff” on their badges) in person, or contact us through the dedicated phone line: (240)815-9735.
-You can also send an email to email@example.com.
+If you feel that someone has harassed you or otherwise treated you inappropriately, or if you witnessed someone being harassed or treated inappropriately, please alert any member of the Conference team.
+You can alert team members (identified as “Staff”, “CoChairs”, and/or those identified as “Safety”) through chosen online media (details to be given before IAC starts).
+You can also send an email to codeofconduct@theiaConference.com.

-Event staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+Event staff will be happy to help participants contact safety and assist those experiencing harassment to feel safe for the duration of the event.
 We value your attendance.

 What are the consequences?

 Anyone asked to stop any harassing or offensive behaviour is expected to comply immediately.
 Please respect someone else’s “no” and “stop.”

-If a participant engages in harassing behavior, the co-chairs and staff may take any action they deem appropriate, including but not limited to warning the offender or requesting the offender to remove themselves from the conference with no refund.
+If a participant engages in harassing behavior, the co-chairs and staff may take any action they deem appropriate, including but not limited to warning the offender or revoking the offender’s Conference credentials with no refund.

 We expect participants to follow these rules at all IAC-related events.